plolla/plolla/README.md

 ### Hello there 👋

-I'm a Computer Science and Mathematics major @ Rutgers and I'm passionate about developing apps, analyzing data, and building machine learning models!
+I'm a CS and Math double major @ Rutgers and I'm passionate about developing apps, analyzing data, and building machine learning models!

 - 💼 I’m currently a SWE Intern @ Cisco
 - 🌱 I’m learning frontend development with React.js and Node.js